HIPAA COW is a non-member 501(c)(3) corporation, a not-for-profit charitable organization.

 - Identify and evaluate new or difficult HIPAA interpretation issues.

-HIPAA COW is overseen by a Board of Directors and currently has four Networking Groups: Privacy, Security, Risk Management & EDI.
+HIPAA COW is overseen by a Board of Directors and currently has five Networking Groups: Privacy, Security, Risk Management, EDI & Healthcare IT.

 HIPAA COW Website Overview: For a compact, easy-to-use overview of the HIPAA COW website that you can download and share, please CLICK HERE.